 Why are CFRs so Important?

 The government’s white paper “Saving Lives – Our Healthier Nation”, stressed the importance of early public access defibrillation.
-In partnership with the British Heart Foundation the West Midlands Ambulance Service set up Community First Responder schemes across the region.
+In partnership with the British Heart Foundation the West Midlands Ambulance Service set up CFR schemes across the region.